ICRAR/boinc-magphys/server/src/work_generation/README.markdown

 # Generation of work units: overview

-*fits2pixels.py* takes a FITS file as input and cuts it up into squares which are inserted into a database.
+*fits2obs.py* takes a FITS file as input and cuts it up into squares which are inserted into a database.
-This database is then queried by *pixels2obsfiles.py* which creates a specified number of observations files (one file per square).
+This database is then queried to create a specified number of observations files (one file per square).
-The third script, which will move observations files into the BOINC project's download hierarchy and call **create_work**, is not yet written.
+The second script, which will move observations files into the BOINC project's download hierarchy and call **create_work**, is not yet written.

 # Prerequisites